-Now we give a brief account of each section.
-In \textsection \ref{prelim}, we recall some definitions and facts about Gorenstein stable log surfaces.
-In \textsection \ref{zero-Delta-genus}, we recall the definition of Fujita's $\Delta$-genus and include some results about normal Gorenstein stable log surfaces $(X,\Lambda)$ with $\Delta(X,K_X+\Lambda)=0$ or $1$.
-In \textsection \ref{non-normal}, we include some results about non-normal Gorenstein stable log surfaces.
+We give a brief account of each section.
+In \textsection \ref{prelim}, we review the definition and some facts about Gorenstein stable log surfaces.
+In \textsection \ref{zero-Delta-genus}, we recall the definition of Fujita's $\Delta$-genus and include some results about normal Gorenstein stable log surfaces $(X,\Lambda)$ with $\Delta(X,K_X+\Lambda)=0\,, 1$.
+In \textsection \ref{non-normal}, we discuss non-normal Gorenstein stable log surfaces.
 In \textsection \ref{nnorm}, we deal with the case that $X$ is non-normal and irreducible.
-In \textsection \ref{reducible-stable}, we deal with the case that $X$ is reducible.
+In \textsection \ref{reducible-stable}, we work on the case that $X$ is reducible.
 Finally we describe Gorenstein stable surfaces with $K_X^2= p_g-1$.